 What Else Can Pediatricians Do for Postpartum Depression?

-Can Pediatricians Get Paid for Postpartum Depression Screenings?
+Code, Bill, and Get Paid for Postpartum Depression Screenings

 “It [PPD screening] is quick and easy to do, improves care for the baby, and generates a little bit of revenue for the practice… a win/win/win.”